 You will need to:

-Use the password in your email invitation to login to the Participant Information and Consent Form here and fill out the details.
+Fill in the Participant Information and Consent Form here and fill out the details.

 During this video call I will ask you questions to record your story.
 I will be using a series of stills from this video to draw your portrait.
 The video calls will last between 15-30 minutes depending on your preference and how many stories you have to tell.

 Approximately, 1-4 weeks after the sitting you will receive a digital copy of your portrait and a quote from your story in an email (please click here to see some examples of completed portraits).
-You will need to respond to this email within 1 week to confirm that it can be posted to the website, social media and kept for publication.
+You will need to respond to this email as soon as possible to confirm that it can be posted to the website, social media and kept for publication.

 At this point your active participation in the project is complete.
 Congratulations!
 Following this, you are invited to continue to interact with the project through the Instagram, Facebook and the portrait gallery on this website.
 If you re-post the images or pictures of you receiving your portraits online I'd love to receive a copy and please be mindful of acknowledging my copyright and tag me as the artist on social media if you share my drawings.

-If I have received a nomination to participate, how do I confirm my participation?
+If I have received an invitation to participate, how do I confirm my participation?

-To confirm your participation in the project you will need to sign the Participant Information and Consent Form (you will need the password to do this).
+To confirm your participation in the project you will need to fill in the Participant Information and Consent Form.
 Please make sure you have left appropriate contact details so that I can get in touch with you to arrange a video call and communicate with you about the project.

 When do i need to be available for the video call for my portrait?

-You will need to make yourself available for a minimum 15 minute video call (virtual sitting) within a couple of weeks of submitting your consent form.
+You will need to make yourself available for a minimum 15 minute video call (virtual sitting) within a couple of weeks of submitting your consent form or provide a pre-recorded video.
 You can submit preferred times and dates for the video call on your Participant Information and Consent Form.